Bangladesh militant hanged for attack aimed at British envoy

 The attack killed three people and wounded several others.
 The main target was then-British High Commissioner Anwar Choudhury, who narrowly escaped.

-Home Minister Asaduzzaman Khan said Thursday that Harkatul Jihad chief Mufti Hannan and one accomplice were hanged at Kashimpur Jail outside the capital late Wednesday.
+Home Minister Asaduzzaman Khan said Thursday that Harkatul Jihad chief Mufti Hannan and one accomplice were hanged at Kashimpur Jail outside the capital, Dhaka, late Wednesday.
 The third man was executed in the northeastern district of Sylhet, also late Wednesday.
+The High Court and the Supreme Court had upheld their death sentences given by a trial court in 2008 and the president rejected their clemency appeals.

-Harkatul Jihad wanted to introduce Sharia law and is blamed for other attacks between 1999 and 2005 that claimed more than 100 lives.
+Harkatul Jihad wanted to introduce Sharia law in Bangladesh, a Muslim-majority nation of 160 million people that is governed by secular laws based on British common law.
+The group has targeted left-leaning cultural groups and rallies of the now-ruling Bangladesh Awami League led by Prime Minister Sheikh Hasina.
+It is blamed for other attacks between 1999 and 2005 that claimed more than 100 lives.

 Most Read Stories